Sex and relationships education: what your child learns

 In Year 2, children learn that animals, including humans, have offspring that grow into adults.
 They should be introduced to the concepts of reproduction and growth, but not how reproduction occurs.

-Sex education guidance
+Sex and relationships education policies

-What does a sex education lesson look like?
+What does an SRE lesson look like?

 The quality and quantity of SRE varies enormously in primary schools; indeed, Ofsted has recently pointed out failings across the board, such as leaving teaching about puberty too late, and not teaching the correct anatomical terms for genitalia.